BrunoHerault/Couac/CouacAnalyses.md

 ### Indicator Species

 The indicator species analysis led to the identification of 13 indicator species (*i.e.* species that were both more exclusive and more abundant) for AAPs, and 4 species only for ANPs.
-Among the species associated with AAPs were 3 *Inga*, 2 species of Burseraceae, 2 of Arecaceae and 2 Euphorbiaceae. *Oenocarpus bacaba* and *Astrocaryum sciophilum*, both palms, were especially present on the plot MCwila.
-Pourouma minor, a common successional species, was found mainly in plots Aca and FC.
+Among the species associated with AAPs were 3 *Inga*, 2 species of Burseraceae, 2 of Arecaceae and 2 Euphorbiaceae. *Oenocarpus bacaba* and *Astrocaryum sciophilum*, both palms, were especially present on the plot MCwila. *Pourouma minor*, a common successional species, was found mainly in plots Aca and FC.
 Concerning indicator species for ANPs, two Lecythidaceae species stands out among which *Lecythis persistens* known to be locally abundant, *e.g.* in the Paracou sites Par6 and Par18.
 The other two species associated with ANPs were less abundant, but highly exclusive.

 | Family          | Species                 | Indicator |  Strength|  Pvalue|
 |:----------------|:------------------------|:----------|---------:|-------:|